siegelhannah/portfolio/index.md

 ## Education:
-B.S. in Data Science and Spatial Data Science, Concentration in Geography at the University of Oregon (Expected graduation June 2026)
+####B.S. in Data Science and Spatial Data Science, Concentration in Geography at the University of Oregon (Expected graduation June 2026)<br>
 From my coursework, I have experience applying statistical & machine learning techniques to large datasets, including classification and regression, predictively modeling both continuous and categorical variables.
 I have learned how to fficiently manage large data sets using advanced functions in Python/Pandas, SQL, and other packages for data visualization and analysis. <br><br>

 ## Relevant Experience in Data Science: